Home about Environment Energy and climate Energy and climate

 IBM has been demonstrably committed to addressing climate change through the company's energy conservation and climate protection programs for decades.
 As a founding partner, IBM helped the U.S. Environmental Protection Agency launch ENERGY STAR in 1992.
 The company began disclosing its carbon dioxide (CO₂) emissions in 1994 and set its first CO₂ emissions reduction goal in 2000.
 IBM made its first purchase of renewable electricity in 2001.
 The company published its policy position on climate change in 2007, long before today’s acute focus, recognizing that climate change is a serious concern that warrants timely, meaningful action on a global basis.
 IBM supported the Paris Agreement in 2015, and in 2017, the company publicly reiterated its support for the U.S. to remain a party to it.
 IBM became a founding member of the Climate Leadership Council in 2019, supporting its bipartisan plan for a carbon tax with 100% of the net proceeds returned to citizens as a carbon dividend.

 In 2021, IBM established its third consecutive goal for the use of renewable electricity; its fifth consecutive goal to reduce greenhouse gas (GHG) emissions; a new goal to achieve net-zero GHG emissions by 2030; and new goals for energy conservation, data center cooling efficiency, individual fleet carbon intensity reduction targets with key carrier and shipment suppliers, GHG emissions reductions for key suppliers in emissions-intensive business sectors, and more.
-For details on our climate position and energy and climate goals, please see:
+For details on our energy and climate goals, please see:

 IBM's 21 goals for environmental sustainability